embik/kubeconfig-bikeshed/README.md

 Make sure `$HOME/.cargo/bin` is in your `PATH`.

+To change between contexts and namespace within the same file, it is recommended to also install [kubectx](https://github.com/ahmetb/kubectx).

 ### Autocompletion

 `kbs` can generate shell autocompletion for many available shells via the `kbs shell completion` command.
 Specific instructions might differ by shell.
 For example, to install the `zsh` autocompletion, add the following snippet to your `.zshrc`: